Lessons I Recently Learned Through Experience…

 Blue went missing in my neighborhood December, 2017, just as an early deep freeze set in.
 This deep freeze lasted about a month.
 Blue was an indoor/outdoor cat who was outside when their neighbor’s shed caught on fire.
 Blue’s owner corralled his cats inside before he called 911, but Blue never came in.
 By the time the fire department came and left, Blue was nowhere to be found.

 His owner just about knocked himself out to find Blue over the next couple of months.
 He rode around on his bicycle with a flashlight during sub-zero weather the first two weeks and got in touch with every feral cat caregiver in the area.
 He followed up with sightings by setting humane traps baited with stinky food and put up flyers.
 His daughter posted all over social media.
 Our entire block was on high alert.

 At one point they believed Blue was living outside at another house about a half mile away.
 But they never did trap him.
-I was on high alert because I have my own colony just a half mile from Blue’s home in the other direction and was in constant communication with Blue’s owner.
+Since I have a feral cat colony in my backyard, I was in constant communication with Blue’s owner.

 But, Blue never was found.

 His owner stopped here about six months after Blue went missing to ask me a question on another issue.

 I inquired, “Did you ever find Blue?”
 He replied that they did, in fact, find Blue when they opened their pool a few weeks before.
 His body was found under the pool cover.
 Blue must have hid under the pool cover when he was frightened by the fire.
 They never thought to check under there.
 The heartbreaking part was knowing he likely froze to death.

 Sometimes we get so busy looking far and wide that we don’t think to look right under our noses.